adobe/aem-dispatcher-experiments/experiments/optimizer/README.md

 - Notice the violation for line 89 (/0003) is longer was reported.
 (Right?
 If it is still there, edit the file again.)

-Imagine the results of this violation in a public environment - _/top/secret/data_ might have been publicly available.
+Imagine the results of this violation in a public environment - _/top/secret/data_ might have been publicly available if the Publish tier was not fully secured.

 ## Test #3: Run the DOT Maven Plug-In on your project

-- Find a Dispatcher configuration that you have for your own AEM environment.
+- Find a Dispatcher configuration that you have for your own AEM environment
+- Setup a POM file:
   - If there is **no** pom.xml for that configuration:
-  - Copy `aem-dispatcher-experiments/pom.xml` to a folder containing both `dispatcher.any` and `httpd.conf` file
+    - Copy `aem-dispatcher-experiments/pom.xml` to a folder whose children eventually contain both `dispatcher.any` and `httpd.conf` files.
-    in its children paths.
     - Feel free to edit the copied pom's <artifactId> to make it your own.
   - If there **is** an existing POM.xml file:
     - Add the `dispatcher-optimizer-maven-plugin` to the _build/plugins_ section of that existing POM.
     - See `aem-dispatcher-experiments/pom.xml` for an example.
     - Update the `dispatcherModuleDir` and `dispatcherConfigPath` to point to the exact file as required.
 - `cd` to the directory with that POM file.
 - Execute `mvn dispatcher-optimizer:analyze`
 - Watch the console for information about the configuration (in some cases these are directed to the logs).
 - Open the generated file: `target/dispatcher-optimizer-tool/results.html`
 - Survey the information that the DOT found.
-Explanations of each of the core rules can be found [in the DOT public repo](https://github.com/adobe/aem-dispatcher-optimizer-tool/blob/main/docs/Rules.md).
+Explanations of each of the core rules can be found by following the report links or
+  [in the DOT public repo](https://github.com/adobe/aem-dispatcher-optimizer-tool/blob/main/docs/Rules.md).
 - Update your config to fix the violations that are of concern, and run the DOT again.